 - Poster title, with all authors and affiliations listed prominently at the top of the poster;

 - A brief Materials and Methods (or Methodology) section (or similar);

 - The main section(s) should include some arrangement of Results, Discussion, and/or Conclusions, either as separate sections or one or more combined section(s);

 - A Works Cited, Literature, or References section should be included, and references should all be clearly annotated in the body of the poster using the reference style accepted in the authors’ academic discipline;

 - The poster may have additional sections, such as Acknowledgements, Further Information, or others.

 Effective posters typically have several graphical representations of data or trends and/or images of the objects or phenomena discussed in the poster.
 A very good resource on making good posters can be found here: https://colinpurrington.com/2019/06/templates-for-better-posters/

 A group of judges will review the posters during the Poster Session, including the presenting authors’ “poster talk.”
 The top three posters will receive monetary awards in the amounts of $150 (first place), $100 (second place), and $50 (third place).
-All participants who participate in the Poster Session by being present and giving their poster talk (as visitors approach and talk to them about their work) will be recognized with a printed certificate of appreciation.
+All participants who participate in the Poster Session by being present and giving their poster talk (as visitors come into their Zoom breakout room and talk to them about their work) will be recognized with a certificate of appreciation.